 In October 2008, the Fund petitioned the Supreme Court of Bermuda for voluntary liquidation and was placed under the control of three court-appointed joint provisional liquidators after the portfolio suffered nearly $1 billion in losses.

-In order to hide massive losses on his two largest positions, Balboa asked independent broker, Gilles De Charsonville (“Charsonville”), and another broker (the “Broker A”) for help.
-Although GlobeOp conducted a full valuation of the Fund’s portfolio on a monthly basis, Balboa knew that GlobeOp still relied on quotes from brokers to value securities, which were traded over-the-counter, including the Warrants.
-Balboa instructed GlobeOp to obtain independent quotes from various sources, including Charsonville and the Broker A, who in fact received kickbacks from Balboa.
+In order to hide massive losses on his two largest positions, Balboa asked an independent broker, Gilles De Charsonville (“Charsonville”), and another broker (“Broker A”) for help.
+Although GlobeOp conducted a full valuation of the Fund’s portfolio on a monthly basis, Balboa knew that GlobeOp still relied on broker-supplied quotes to value less liquid securities, which were traded over-the-counter, including the two warrants.
+Balboa instructed GlobeOp to obtain independent quotes from various sources, including Charsonville and Broker A, who in fact received kickbacks from Balboa.
 An independent fund administrator collects directly from each broker an electronic file which contains quotes of securities the broker is dealing with.
-As a best practice, an administrator usually collects more than one quote per security, so that they can use average price to avoid irregular pricing activity.
+As a best practice, an administrator usually collects more than one quote per security, so that they can use average price to minimize irregular pricing activity.

 Ask a fund administrator to explain details of valuation policy and monthly valuation process, especially for those illiquid positions, and confirm there is adequate check-and-balance system in place

 - Request a list of brokers that provide month-end quotes from both the fund administrator and investment manager; make sure the listed names match